panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 `myObject.myMethod([1, 2, 3])` is a [method invocation](/gentle-explanation-of-this-in-javascript/#3-method-invocation), that's why  `this` value inside the arrow function equals to `this` of the outer function `method()`.

-`this` resolved lexically is a great features of arrow functions.
+`this` resolved lexically is a great feature of arrow functions.
 When using callbacks inside methods you are sure the arrow function doesn't define its own `this`.

 ## Step 4: *arguments* object